kobalt-fr/ovh_exporter/README.md

 ### Custom labels

-Each OVH project can be bound to custom labels:
+Each OVH project/service metrics can be bound to custom prometheus labels:

 ```yaml
 services: